-Also, see responses to questions 15 and 17.
+Also, see response #15 and #17.

 (19) Provide a specific estimate of the costs and/or savings to the regulated community associated with compliance, including any legal, accounting or consulting procedures which may be required.
 Explain how the dollar estimates were derived.